Fitchburg Railroad: Boston, Hoosac Tunnel and Western

 The Hoosac Tunnel and Saratoga Railway and the Saratoga Lake Railway were both chartered in 1880 and was leased by the BHT&W in 1882.
-In 1886 they merged to form the Troy, Saratoga and Northern Railroad.
+In 1886 they were consolidated to form the Troy, Saratoga and Northern Railroad.
 The combined line was built in 1886 and 1887, with a main line from Mechanicville (never built south to Troy) north and west to Saratoga Springs, and a branch east to Schuylerville.
 The Fitchburg Railroad leased it in 1887.

 Station and junction listing

 This list shows all stations and junctions that have existed on the original Fitchburg Railroad between Boston and Fitchburg.
 Minor relocations of stations are not noted.
 A list of current stations is also available.